karthik1718php/ticket-support-system/README.md

 ## Laravel Project Setup:

+Please make sure that Laravel 10.x requires a minimum PHP version of 8.1.

-First of all, we need to get a fresh Laravel 11 version application using below command, So open your terminal OR command prompt and run below command:
+First of all, we need to get a fresh Laravel 10 version application using below command, So open your terminal OR command prompt and run below command:

-    composer create-project laravel/laravel ticket-support-system
+    composer create-project laravel/laravel:^10.0 project-name

 ## To install laravel ui package by below command: